RoboticSJTU/Group_website/content/authors/wenjing/_index.md

 ---
 # Display name
-title: John Doe
+title: Wenjing Tang

 # Full Name (for SEO)
-first_name: John
+first_name: Wenjing
-last_name: Doe
+last_name: Tang

 # Is this the primary user of the site?
 superuser: true